Maintenance Of External Stone Floors

-Non slip finishes vary in degree of difficulty to clean.
-The more effective the non slip finish the more difficult to clean!
-The easier to clean the less effective the non slip finish!
+Non-slip finishes vary in degree of difficulty to clean.
+The more effective the non-slip finish the more difficult it is to clean!
+The easier to clean the less effective the non-slip finish!

 Washing and cleaning